Dr. David Perlmutter on Why Our Brains Conspire Against Us (And How to Stop It)

 What he found was that there are eight elements that are essential when you’re trying to figure out how to improve your brain and beat disconnection syndrome.
 They are:

 1. Getting enough sleep.
-Lack of sleep is almost encouraged these days, with the constant push to always be productive.
-But if you don’t get enough restored sleep, Dr. Perlmutter says, you’re going to be much more impulsive the next day (how many of us grab a sugary refined carb for breakfast when we didn’t get a lot of sleep or slept poorly?!).
+With the constant push to be productive, lack of sleep is almost encouraged in modern society.
+But if you don’t get enough restorative sleep, Dr. Perlmutter says, you’re going to be much more impulsive the next day (next time you sleep poorly, notice whether or not you crave sugar — chances are, you will!).

 3. Regular exercise.
 Physical activity helps reduce levels of the stress hormone cortisol, which is important because cortisol can lead to more disconnection in the brain.
 Exercise also reduces inflammation

 4. Using technology wisely.
-Mindless use of our phones or other devices trains our brain for impulsive behavior.
-Being mindful and intentional with the digital world helps bring the prefrontal cortex back in charge.
+Mindless use of our phones or other devices trains our brain to be impulsive.
+Being mindful and intentional with the digital world helps put the prefrontal cortex back in charge.
 Think using your device for a purpose, like looking up directions, texting someone to tell them you’re running late, or seeing if it’s going to rain later, rather than mindlessly scrolling through social media, refreshing email, or opening every app on your phone!

 5. Meditation.
 Dr. Perlmutter told us that meditation is extremely effective at lighting up the prefrontal cortex, and that this effect persists long after your meditation session ends.

 6. Investing in relationships.
-Reconnecting with others and making an effort to spend time engaged with other human beings can help beat disconnection syndrome.
+Reconnecting with the people close to you and making an effort to spend time engaged with other human beings can help beat disconnection syndrome.

 7. Spending time in nature.
 On average, Americans spend 87% of the time indoors, and 6% in their cars — yikes!
 That’s a combined 93% of our lives not outside, which is pretty depressing on its own, but Dr. Perlmutter finds it particularly problematic because nature reduces inflammation and cortisol and fosters less impulsivity.
 If you can’t get away to a national park or take a long walk outdoors, Dr. Perlmutter says that even just a plant in your home or a photograph of the natural environment can help.

 8. Practicing empathy.
 Today’s world is an extremely polarized, isolated one.
-Many people exhibit impulsive behavior by making mean and hateful comments on the internet.
+Many people exhibit impulsive behavior by making mean and hateful comments on the internet (or just in their own minds).
 Exercising the impulse to hate those that you don’t know or understand further weakens the connection between the amygdala and the prefrontal cortex.
 By practicing empathy and showing compassion for the perspectives of other people, you can strengthen this connection.

 How to Improve Your Brain By Changing Your Digital Experience

-The internet is great for a lot of things, but unfortunately not all of those things are good.
-Clickbait headlines, autoloading videos, constant pop-ups, push notifications, and suggested content that’s tailored for you — all of those things make us more distracted, more impulsive, and less able to access the part of our brain that thinks critically and keeps a long-term perspective.
-In other words, when we use technology mindlessly, it makes it nearly impossible for us to make good decisions.
+Clickbait headlines, autoloading videos, constant pop-ups, push notifications, and suggested content that’s tailored for you — all of those things make you more distracted, more impulsive, and less able to access the part of your brain that thinks critically and keeps a long-term perspective.
+In other words, when you use technology mindlessly, it makes it nearly impossible for you to make good decisions.

 “The screen is a useful servant, but a dangerous master,” says Dr. Perlmutter, paraphrasing Nobel Laureate Christian Lange.
 “Let’s allow it to serve us, but let’s not be used by it, which is what is happening.”

-To help people benefit from the wonders of the internet without damaging their brains, Dr. Perlmutter came up with a helpful self-assessment called the Test of Time.
-It’s a simple acronym that you can go through whenever you find yourself on your computer, tablet, or phone to evaluate whether you are using the technology mindfully.
+To help people benefit from the convenience and power of our digital world without damaging their brains, Dr. Perlmutter came up with a helpful self-assessment called the Test of Time.
+It’s a simple acronym that you can go through whenever you find yourself on your computer, tablet, or phone to evaluate whether you’re using that technology in a helpful way (or whether the technology is using you)..

-T: Time.
+Time: Establish beforehand how long you’ll be on your device.
 “You know, it’s been said that when you have five minutes to spend on Instagram, it’s a great way to spend 35 minutes,” says Dr. Perlmutter (we can definitely relate — can you?).
-To combat this, just decide how much time you want to allot to the screen for a given task ahead of time, whether you’re checking email or going on social media or finishing up some work.
+To combat this, just decide how much time you want to allot to the screen for a given task, whether it’s checking email or going on social media or finishing up some work.

-I: Intention.
-Make sure you have a clearly defined purpose when you go to your device.
+Intention: Make sure you have a clearly defined purpose when you go to your device.
 What is your goal?
 What do you hope to accomplish?
-If you can’t answer those questions, odds are high that you’re going to end up mindlessly scrolling.
+If you can’t easily answer those questions, odds are high that you’re going to end up mindlessly scrolling.

-M: Mindfulness.
-Speaking of mindlessly scrolling, it’s important to consciously remain mindful when you use technology.
+Mindfulness: Speaking of mindlessly scrolling, let’s consider the opposite state, which is mindfulness.
+It’s important to consciously remain mindful when you use technology, which is hard given how hard that technology can try to distract us.
 Ask yourself whether you’re engaged and mindful of all of the things that are attempting to harvest your attention, because, as Dr. Perlmutter says, “there’s this great value in where your eyeballs go online — but it’s great value for others, not necessarily for you.”

 “Technology is great, but it has to be reined in,” Dr. Perlmutter says.
 With the Test of Time, we have a simple tool for doing just that.
-We’re definitely going to try this!
+We’re definitely going to try this — will you?

 Sleep and the Brain (and the Relationship Between Blue Light and Sleep)

+“If people really want to leverage one thing, I would say look at your sleep hygiene,” he says, comparing sleep to a “magic pill” for disconnection syndrome.
 Sleep hygiene refers to all the things you do during the day and in the time before bed that can either help or hurt your sleep quality.
-There are a lot of habits that could contribute to poor sleep hygiene — drinking caffeine too late in the day, exercising at the wrong time, eating heavy meals — but one of the major culprits has to do with blue light and sleep.
+There are a lot of habits that could contribute to poor sleep — drinking caffeine too late in the day, exercising at the wrong time, eating heavy meals — but one of the major culprits is blue light.

-Many of us use our devices late in the evening, whether it’s scrolling on Instagram, reading a book on a tablet, or finishing up some work stuff.
-But all of those devices emit blue light, and the relationship between blue light and sleep is powerful, since it inhibits melatonin.
+Many of us use our devices late in the evening, whether it’s scrolling on your phone, reading a book on a tablet, or finishing up some work on a laptop.
+But all of those devices emit blue light, and the relationship between blue light and sleep is powerful, since this kind of light inhibits melatonin.
 This matters for sleep, because melatonin is a hormone that regulates our sleep/wake cycles, and thus helps us fall and stay asleep.
-To avoid the effects of blue light, stay away from your devices in the hours leading up to bed.
+To avoid the effects of blue light, it’s important to stay away from your devices in the hours leading up to bed.

 So how do you know if you’re getting the restorative sleep you need for your brain to function optimally?
 Dr. Perlmutter shared a few suggestions: